-Beebe Women's Healthcare - Plantations encourages women who have an average or low risk of developing breast cancer to be "breast self-aware."
+Beebe Women's Health encourages women who have an average or low risk of developing breast cancer to be "breast self-aware."
 This means noticing if your breasts change, if you have increased pain for no apparent reason, or if you notice a lump.

-Dr. Galdi says women who are not at risk for breast cancer do not necessarily need to perform monthly self-breast exams.
+Women who are not at risk for breast cancer do not necessarily need to perform monthly self-breast exams.
 In the past, this was often recommended and it led to false-positives and unneeded concern.

 Early detection has been proven to increase survival rates significantly among women diagnosed with breast cancer, according to the American Cancer Society.
 If you want to do a self-exam, here are some tips.
 NOTE: These steps do not have to be done in order, but all steps should be completed to ensure a proper breast exam.

-Steps to a Self-Breast Exam
+How to do a Self Breast Exam

 Start by looking at your breasts in the mirror with your hands on your hips.
 Look at the size, shape, and color of your breasts, while also paying attention to any signs of swelling.

 Hold them up and look for any changes in the same areas as above.

-3. Check for Fluid: During Steps 1 and 2 look for any fluid discharge.
+During Steps 1 and 2 look for any fluid discharge.
 Common types are yellow, milky, or watery fluid—and sometimes blood.

 Also, remember to keep your fingers flat and together throughout the process (keeping your fingers level and smooth will help keep the exam consistent).
 Typically, it's best to start at the nipple and then begin moving in larger circles until you've covered the entire breast.

-5. Stand Up: Complete the same three-finger pressing, starting at the nipple, by standing up and feeling each breast with the opposite hand as instructed above.
+Complete the same three-finger pressing, starting at the nipple, by standing up and feeling each breast with the opposite hand as instructed above.
 You’ll also want to feel under your armpits for any abnormal lumps.

 During the process, if you come across any lumps, discoloration, or fluid, schedule an appointment with your doctor right away.